Shodydosh/Shodydosh/README.md

 - Wh0 (˘෴˘)
-- 👋 Hi, I’m Shodydosh
+- ✨ Hi, I’m Shodydosh
+- ✨ 900+ Toeic
-- 👀 I’m interested in coding, music and skateboarding
+- ✨ I’m interested in coding, music and skateboarding
-- 💞️ I’m currently learning at Posts and Telecommunications Institute of Technology
+- ✨ I’m currently learning at Posts and Telecommunications Institute of Technology
 - (╯ ͠° ͟ʖ ͡°)╯┻━┻

 -    Connect with me on: